Important news about SNAP food benefits for noncitizens

 Is there anything I need to do to make sure I keep getting my SNAP food benefits?

-How will I know if my SNAP benefits are at risk of ending on February 1 due to work requirements?
+How will I know if my SNAP benefits are at risk of ending because of work requirements?

 What if I have a disability that keeps me from being able to work?